-If we fail to comply with Nasdaq's continued listing requirements, our common stock could be delisted from Nasdaq.
+If we fail to comply with the Listing Rule by October 14, 2024, our common stock could be delisted from Nasdaq.
 The delisting of our common stock from Nasdaq may make it more difficult for us to raise capital on favorable terms in the future.
 Such a delisting would likely lead to a limited amount of analyst coverage, have a negative effect on the price of our common stock and impair our stockholders' ability to sell or purchase our common stock.
 In addition, a delisting could cause our stock to be deemed a "penny stock," which would require brokers trading in our common stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities.
+There can be no assurance that we will come back into compliance with the Listing Rule or that we will not receive future notifications regarding noncompliance with any of the requirements for continued listing on Nasdaq.